View all my blog posts on Medium.

 Reinforcing Lerner’s point, his brother and co-founder of SNAP Interactive Inc., Darrel Lerner wrote:

 “Success in business doesn’t come from an idea or a formula, it comes from execution.
-No path is identical, and each key moment presents
+No path is identical, and each key moment presents a decision point that will impact and shape the future of the business.”

 Your Product Isn’t Growing Because It Sucks